The Polar Ice Museum :: From Greenland to South Baltimore

 Technical diagram of the system as a video wall.
 Spring 2026

-Polar researchers at !HARP are part of an international network of scientists dedicated to studying polar ice, including geological constructions, its melting, rising sea levels, and the global impacts that follow.
+Polar researchers at iHARP are part of an international network of scientists dedicated to studying polar ice, including geological constructions, its melting, rising sea levels, and the global impacts that follow.
 To bridge the gap between complex scientific data and the decision-makers and communities empowered to act, the IRC leverages polar ice research to create data-driven experiences.
 These experiences illuminate both the dramatic changes occurring in the Arctic and their tangible effects on local landscapes, including Baltimore.
 Through working with !Harp data, we aim to cultivate meaningful public engagement with the urgent realities of climate instability.

 Early Prototypes